On leave 2022-2023

-Among her many honors and awards, Cohen has been a fellow of the Guggenheim Foundation, the National Endowment for the Humanities, the American Council of Learned Societies, and the Radcliffe Institute.
-She is a member of the American Academy of Arts and Sciences and the Society of American Historians.
+Among many awards and honors, Cohen has been a fellow of the Guggenheim Foundation, the National Endowment for the Humanities, the American Council of Learned Societies, and the Radcliffe Institute for Advanced Study.
+She is an elected member of the American Academy of Arts and Sciences and the Society of American Historians.
 She was the Harold Vyvyan Harmsworth Professor of American History at Oxford during 2007-8 and she is a former president of the Urban History Association.
-During the 2007–2008 academic year, Cohen taught at Oxford as the Harold Vyvyan Harmsworth Professor of American History.
+Before joining the Harvard faculty, Cohen served in the history departments at Carnegie Mellon University and New York University.
 Cohen received her MA and Ph.D. from the University of California Berkeley and her A.B. from Princeton University.

 Cambridge, MA 02138